IsWladi/Gittory/README.md

 # Gittory

 ## Project status
 This project is in an early stage of development.
 Although it is already fully functional, it may not work as desired since it has only been tested by me and with my Neovim configuration and workflow.
-I have not been able to test it on Unix operating systems, only on Windows, although the code is designed to work on all systems.
+Tested only on Windows and Ubuntu, although the code is designed to work on all systems.
 Any feedback on the plugin’s performance is appreciated.

 ## Introduction
 Gittory is a Neovim plugin that provides functions for working with Git repositories.
 It allows you to use Telescope to search the entire working directory of the Git repository, regardless of your relative position within the repository.